spinnaker/spinnaker.github.io/setup/install/halyard.md

 ### Ubuntu 14.04/16.04

+Note: 16.04 support is only available with Spinnaker versions 1.6.0 and above.

 The following command installs the latest released Halyard version, and will prompt the user for some configuration in the process.
 Generally the default answers to each prompt are best.